tianocore/edk2-pytool-extensions/docs/usability/using_versioninfo.md

 Utility can dump the contents of a PECOFF RSRC section into readable json data Utility can encode a json file with name/value pairs into a input file for a RC compiler.

+!!! warning "BETA feature"
+    This tools is part of a proof of concept project to support embedding version information into UEFI PE images.
+As this project advances this may require changes of this tool as well as significant refactoring.
+Overall, expect the versioninfo module and cli to be less stable than other parts of pytools.

 ## Usage info

 run `versioninfo_tool -h`